ros-navigation/docs.nav2.org/docs/tutorials/docs/navigation2_with_keepout_filter.md

 where `free_thresh` and `occupied_thresh` thresholds are expressed in percentage of maximum lightness/darkness level (`255`).
 Map mode and thresholds are placed in YAML metadata file (see below) as `mode`, `free_thresh` and `occupied_thresh` fields.

-#### NOTE
+!!! note

     There is another parameter in a YAML metadata file called `negate`.
 By default it is set to `false`.
 When it is set to `true`, blacker pixels will be considered as free, whiter pixels - as occupied.
 In this case we should count color lightness instead of darkness for `trinary` and `scale` modes. `negate` has no effect on `raw` mode.

 For Keepout Filter `OccupancyGrid` value is proportional to the passibility of area corresponding to this cell: higher values means more impassable areas.
 Cells with occupied values covers keep-out zones where robot will never enter or pass through. `KeepoutFilter` can also act as a “weighted areas layer” by setting the `OccupancyGrid` to something between `[1-99]` non-occupied values.
 Robot is allowed to move in these areas, however its presence there would be “undesirable” there (the higher the value, the sooner planners will try to get the robot out of this area).